When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 One of the more robust and vigorous flowering vines available is Madam Galen trumpet creeper.
 What is a Madame Galen vine?
 This member of the Campsis family produces huge flowers on twining, woody stems.
 Trellises, fences, arbors, and even old sheds are excellent sites for growing a Madame Galen.
 Further information will help you decide if this plant is right for you.

-Campsis Madame Galen, also known by its botanical name Campsis x tagliabuana ‘Madame Galen’, is a hybrid trumpet vine.
-It is a cross between the native American trumpet vine (Campsis radicans) and the Chinese trumpet vine (Campsis grandiflora).
+Campsis madame galen, also known by its botanical name Campsis x tagliabuana ‘Madame Galen’, is a hybrid trumpet vine cultivated by Italian nurserymen, the Tagliabue brothers.
+It’s a cross between the native American trumpet vine (Campsis radicans) and the Chinese trumpet vine (Campsis grandiflora).

 -